ralphbean/presentations/mbs-flock17.rst

 "how to build modules"
 ~~~~~~~~~~~~~~~~~~~~~~

 We presented last year at Flock with a **barely working** prototype.

-Since then, nothing has fundamentally changed with respect to the build process:
+Since then, nothing has fundamentally changed with respect to the build process.
+Here are some highlights:

 - We were building in a **dev** mbs instance in **staging** koji.
 The MBS went into production in February 2017.
 - We had a near **total rewrite** of pungi needed to compose these into usable pieces.
 This is much simpler now.
 - We grew local **mock** and **copr** backends.
-- Modules no longer create their own targets in koji which was a source of concern in the Spring.
+- Modules no longer create long-lived targets in koji which was a source of concern in the Spring.
-- We grew the ability to throttle builds in koji and to **tier** builds into batches.
+- We grew the ability to throttle builds in koji and to **tier** component builds into batches.
 - We grew the ability to re-use **some** components from previous module builds.

 Let's look at these last two in more detail.